Jr. Company (Level 1 and up)

 Each dancer is required to attend weekly ballet technique classes at the Dance Conservatory of Denver throughout the school year.
 (September through June including the Summer Intensive Program.)
 Junior Company and Apprentice Company members (Level 1- age 12) are required to attend at least two ballet classes per week, and Company Members (Ages 13 and older) are required to attend at least three ballet technique classes per week.

-Stretch Class: Attending and online stretch class from 11:00 to 12:15 is mandatory for all Company, Apprentice and Jr. Company Dancers!
+Stretch Class: N/A for 2022.
+Attending stretch class from 11:00 to 12:15 is mandatory for all Company, Apprentice and Jr. Company Dancers!
 Unexcused absences from stretch class is in violation of the Company Contract and will count as a full absence.
 Having more than 2 absences can lead to losing part(s) in the production.
-Stretch class begins online promptly at 11:00 and all Company, Apprentice and Jr. Company members are expected to be on time.
+Stretch class begins promptly at 11:00 and all Company, Apprentice and Jr. Company members are expected to be on time.
 Tardiness can also impact your absence record.
 Please consider this in making your final decision!

 The Children’s Nutcracker

 Casting is the responsibility of the Artistic Director, who must consider the specific needs of an entire production.
-Company, Apprentice and Jr. Company dancers may be cast in both 2020 performances.
+Company, Apprentice and Jr. Company dancers will be cast in all 4 performances.
 All dancers are required to accept the roles for which they have been cast graciously, and are encouraged to think in terms of dancing as part of a complete production, rather than dancing an isolated piece.
 Parents and Dancers are not allowed to question the casting decisions of the Artistic Director and doing so may result in being asked to leave the production.

 ATTIRE, COSTUMES, MAKE-UP & ETIQUETTE: